US · AI law tracker

 Intelligence briefs (2)

-Deadline: No fixed deadline — effective upon enactment, if passed.
+Deadline: No fixed deadline — pending legislation

 Primary source →Bill Directs NIST to Develop AI Content ID Standards, Mandates Disclosure